SepKfr/starburst_intern/README.md

 # Data Analysis using Trino
 ## Zeek data
+Zeek is on open source network monitoring tool.
+Zeek sits on a “sensor,” a hardware, software, virtual, or cloud platform that quietly and unobtrusively observes network traffic.
+Zeek interprets what it sees and creates compact, high-fidelity transaction logs, file content, and fully customized output, suitable for manual review on disk or in a more analyst-friendly tool like a security and information event management (SIEM) system.
+The use of data analysis can be of a great help to conduct further interpretation of the data captured by zeek servers.
+However the recorded data usually sits on delta lake clouds which can be efficiently accessed by Trino.
+Therefore the inetgration of Trino and data analysis tool such as python is a necessity.
+In this post, you are provided with a step-by-step tutorial from querying a data in S3 bucket using Trino to building a classification model to categorize the internet service provider for each connection.

 ## AWS account
 1. You need to have an aws account with Starburst Enterprise Platform (SEP) cluster